Sin-Eater (character)

-Sin-Eater is a name given to several fictional characters appearing in American comic books published by Marvel Comics.
+Sin-Eater is a name given to several characters appearing in American comic books published by Marvel Comics.
 The character usually appears in comics featuring Spider-Man and Ghost Rider.

 Publication history

 The character was introduced in Peter Parker, the Spectacular Spider-Man #107 (October 1985).

 Spider-Man-related fictional character biographies

 Stanley Carter

 Stanley "Stan" Carter was born in Fort Meade, Maryland.
 He was an agent of S.H.I.E.L.D. working in research and development.
-He was injected with experimental drugs to increase strength and endurance, but when the program was designated too dangerous it was discontinued.
+Carter was injected with experimental drugs to increase strength and endurance, but when the program was designated too dangerous it was discontinued.
 Carter became violent and resigned from S.H.I.E.L.D., eventually becoming a detective with the New York City Police Department.
-After his partner was killed by several young criminals, Carter became obsessed with killing anyone who "sinned" by abusing authority.
+After his partner was killed by criminals, Carter became obsessed with killing anyone who "sinned" by abusing authority, with his first victim being Jean DeWolff.

-As the Sin-Eater, his first victim was Captain Jean DeWolff (in "The Death of Jean DeWolff" story arc).
-As a detective, he is assigned to find the killer, and works closely with Spider-Man.
-His next victim is Judge Horace Rosenthal, a friend of Matt Murdock.
-During his escape after killing Rosenthal, he is attacked by Spider-Man and kills a bystander during the battle.
-When Spider-Man and Daredevil discover that the Sin-Eater's next victim will be Betty Brant, they rush to save Betty.
-Spider-Man goes into a fierce rage and beats the Sin-Eater nearly to death.
-As he is being transferred to Riker's, a vengeful mob including DeWolff's father try to kill him, but Daredevil and Spider-Man intervene.